What is the average salary in Manhattan, NY?

 Physician

 Physicians diagnose and treat illnesses and injuries.
 They work in hospitals, clinics, and private practices.
-They collaborate with other healthcare professionals.
-Manhattan offers diverse opportunities in various medical specialties.
+They use a variety of medical tools and treatments.
+Manhattan's healthcare sector offers many opportunities for physicians.

 Find Physician jobs in Manhattan, NY